taocode/taocode.com/src/posts/2-easy-habits-2.5-years-later.md

 category: 'Life'
 draft: true
 excerpt: '*2 habits* made 2.5 years ago that have improved my health, evolved.'
-lead: My workout habbits are less regimented since I started to *ride an EUC* but fasting has been easy to maintain.
+lead: My workout habits are less regimented since I started to *ride an EUC* but fasting has been easy to maintain.
 cover: pen-writing-on-a-paper.jpeg
 tags:
   - Health